CAMPING - POWER & LIGHTING

 The RV business globally now has 10+ years of real-world experience with lithium batteries in 4WDs, caravans and campers, so some guidelines have emerged on how best to use and protect your considerable investment in an LFP system.

-At OTA we’ve been running a Revolution LFP 100Ah LFP battery in our Tray Tek slide-on camper since early 2015.
-Initially it had a Redarc BCDC on-board charger, but we moved up to a Redarc Manager30 three years ago.
-This charger seamlessly accepts solar, alternator and mains current inputs.
+At OTA we ran a Revolution LFP 100Ah LFP battery in our Tray Tek slide-on camper from early 2015 until 2023.
+Initially it had a Redarc BCDC on-board charger, but we moved to a Redarc Manager30 in 2018.
+This charger seamlessly accepted solar, alternator and mains current inputs, but had a serious overcharge fault that saw it trying to maintain a destructive 14.6 volts of float charge.

-The LFP system has functioned perfectly since day one, providing ample fridge and light power through daytime solar input, when the sun is shining.
-In prolonged camping situations without sunlight on our 200W panel we’ve been able to maintain battery level with a regime of only one hour’s mains, alternator or generator input every two days.
+In prolonged camping situations without sunlight on our 200W panel we were able to maintain battery level with a regime of only one hour’s mains, alternator or generator input every two days.

-When the camper isn’t on the back of our trusty 75 Series tray-back it sits in our back yard for weeks or even months at a time, while the solar panel maintains 100 percent charge, via the Manager30.
+When the camper isn’t on the back of our trusty 75 Series tray-back it sits in our back yard for weeks or even months at a time, while the solar panel can maintain 100 percent charge.
 Like most people with a lead-acid battery background, we thought that was an ideal situation.
 However, we were wrong, it now appears.

 Full charge in storage is not a good thing